Immaculate Conception Church (New Orleans): Louisiana Cotton Exposition Organ

 The remnants of the 1884 World Cotton Centennial or Louisiana Cotton Exposition Organ are housed within the church.
 The pipe organ was originally built by Pilcher, and was the biggest pipe organ manufactured by the company.
 When it was being played inside the fair building, it caused the collapse of the main tent.

 The organ had major renovations and additions by M.P.
 Moller before it was given to the Jesuit Fathers.
 It operated in the original church and was moved to the Fairmont Hotel, across the street, while the church was being reconstructed.
 Then the organ was installed in the 'new' 1929 church, with modifications by M.P.
 Moller.
-The organ's facade contained 32 ft tall Open Diapason pipes, with Moorish Revival style stenciling on them.
+The organ's façade contained 32 ft tall Open Diapason pipes, with Moorish Revival style stenciling on them.

 The organ was later abandoned, but left intact inside the structure.
 There are large swell shades in the walls at the back of the church.
 It was replaced by a much smaller organ by Pilcher.

 After several years of using the second smaller organ, the church replaced it with a digital organ by Phoenix.

-Access

-The church offers tours daily at 3 pm.